StrongShiv8/strongshiv8.github.io/_posts/2023-06-14-Funbox-Easy-Enum.md

 >
 💡 Boot2root in 6 steps for script-kiddies.

 Timeframe to root this box: 20 mins to never ever.
-It's on you.
+It is on you.

 # **HINTS:**